DX9Paster/DX9Paster/README.md

 - 😄 I'm a nazi
 - 🤔 I Paste fortnite cheats
-- 👯 Quote from me- "Nothings to young"
+- 🤔 "How to print Hello World"
-- 🤔 I exit hella scam
+- 👯 Quote "Nothings to young"

  <!--
 **DX9Paster/DX9Paster** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.